Mariano Puyol: Coaching career

 Following his retirement, Puyol worked for the Universidad de Chile youth system for 13 years between 1997 and 2010.
 From 2011 to 2013, he was in charge of coaching Chile at under-15 level.
 In 2013 he also assumed as coach of Chile at under-17 level, being released in April.

 In 2014 he had an experience in the Chilean Tercera B by coaching club Gendarmería de Chile.

 In 2019 he returned to Universidad de Chile, coaching at under-12 level until July 2021.

 Personal life

 His father, Pablo, was a footballer who played for Santiago Morning in the 1940s.

+Strongly bound to Club Universidad de Chile, he has been a member of Más Allá del Horizonte (Beyond The Horizon), the association of former players.
+He has also taken part in friendly matches of historical players of Universidad de Chile alongside former players such as Sergio Vargas, Cristián Castañeda, Mauricio Aros, Víctor Bascuñán, among others.